-- by one of the Union authorities on the grounds of violation of the Constitution of the Union or of Union laws. - 4.
-Examination of the constitutionality of laws, legislations and regulations in general, if such request is referred to it by any Court in the country during a pending case before it.
-The aforesaid Court shall be bound to accept the ruling of the Union Supreme Court rendered in this connection. - 4.
-Interpretation of the provisions of the Constitution, when so requested by any Union authority or by the Government of any Emirate.
-Any such interpretation shall be considered binding on all. - 5.
-Trial of Ministers and senior officials of the Union appointed by decree regarding their actions in carrying out their official duties on tile demand of the Supreme Council and in accordance with the relevant law. - 6.
-Crimes directly affecting the interests of the Union, such as crimes relating to its internal or external security, forgery of the official records or seals of any of the Union authorities and counterfeiting of currency. - 7.
-Conflict of jurisdiction between the Union judicial authorities and the local judicial authorities in the Emirates. - 8.
-Conflict of jurisdiction between the judicial authority in one Emirate and the judicial authority in another Emirate.
-The rules relating thereof shall be regulated by a Union Law. - 9.
-Any other jurisdiction stipulated in this Constitution, or which may be assigned to it by a Union law.
+Examination of the constitutionality of legislations promulgated by one of the Emirates, if they are challenged by one of the Union authorities on the grounds of violation of the Constitution of the Union or of Union laws.

+3. Examination of the constitutionality of laws, legislations and regulations in general, if such request is referred to it by any Court in the country during a pending case before it.
+The aforesaid Court shall be bound to accept the ruling of the Union Supreme Court rendered in this connection.

+4. Interpretation of the provisions of the Constitution, when so requested by any Union authority or by the Government of any Emirate.
+Any such interpretation shall be considered binding on all.

+5. Trial of Ministers and senior officials of the Union appointed by decree regarding their actions in carrying out their official duties on the demand of the Supreme Council and in accordance with the relevant law.

+6. Crimes directly affecting the interests of the Union, such as crimes relating to its internal or external security, forgery of the official records or seals of any of the Union authorities and counterfeiting of currency.

+7. Conflict of jurisdiction between the Union judicial authorities and the local judicial authorities in the Enirates.

+8. Conflict of jurisdiction between the judicial authority in one Emirate and the judicial authority in another Emirate.
+The rules relating thereof shall be regulated by a Union Law.

+9. Any other jurisdiction stipulated in this Constitution, or which may be assigned to it by a Union law.

-The Union Supreme Court shall hold its sittings in the capital of the Union.
-It may, exceptionally, assemble when necessary in the capital of any one of the Emirates.
+Art.
+100. The Union Supreme Court shall hold its sittings in the capital of the Union.
+It may, exceptionally, assemble when necessary in the capital of one of the Emirates.

-The judgements of the Union Supreme Court shall be final and binding upon all.
+Art.
+101. The judgments of the Union Supreme Court shall be final and binding upon all.